Documentation

 Structuring rules

-Once items are extracted, structuring rules decide how they are named, scored, deduplicated and merged.
+Once items are extracted, structuring rules decide how they are named, scored, deduplicated, merged and promoted into higher-order sections.

 ID conventions